FAQ:Recording - How To's

 This is known as recording an overdub to create a multi-track recording.
 It makes it possible to record harmonies with yourself, or add new instruments or vocals to an existing recording.
 To do this in Audacity, follow these instructions:

-- Select the recording input you are plugged into (probably microphone or line-in) in the Input Device menu in Device Toolbar
+- Select the recording device you are plugged into (probably microphone or line-in) in the Recording Device menu in Device Toolbar

-- If you do not see your required input, enable it and make it default in the operating system's mixer, then in Audacity, choose
+- If you do not see your required recording device, enable it and make it default in the operating system's mixer, then in Audacity, choose

 - Import or record the first track